Selling a House ‘As Is’ in Tennessee

 Cons of selling ‘as is’ to an investor:

-• Offers are likely to be much lower.
+• Receive lowball offers.
 Investors and house-buying groups typically pay around 70% of what they estimate to be the home’s after-repair value.

-• Sellers will have little room to negotiate.
-Most cash buyer offers are going to be “take it or leave it.”
+• Anticipate having less leverage in negotiations.
+Most cash buyer offers are “take it or leave it.”

-• Although many home-buying companies are legitimate, some are not.
+• Risk encountering fraudulent businesses.
+Although many home-buying companies are legitimate, some are not.
 It’s always a good idea to be vigilant about possible scams.

 How much will you make from an as-is home sale?

 There is no simple equation for calculating how much you’ll net from an “as is” sale.
-If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 5.8% on average) and other closing cost, such as title fees and taxes, but are likely to field higher offers from buyers and see more competition for the home.
+If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 3% on average) and other closing costs, such as title fees and taxes.
+However, you’re more likely to field higher offers from buyers and see more competition for the home.

-“In our area in particular there’s a lot of people calling, ‘I want to buy your house.
+“In our area, in particular, there’s a lot of people calling, ‘I want to buy your house.
 I’ll give you an offer’.
 It’s generally better for the seller to go ahead and list with a realtor in our area and pay the commission.
 They still are going to get more money and more than likely, multiple offers,” says Eddie Crosslin.

 Different types of investors and house-buying companies also offer varying amounts for homes, largely dependent on their exit strategy.
-While fix ‘n’ flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.
+While fix and flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.

 Ready to sell your house in Tennessee?